openhwgroup/programs/cores/cv32e40p/user_manual/source/exceptions_interrupts.rst

 | The illegal instruction exception, ecall instruction exceptions cannot
   be disabled and are always active.

+.. only:: PMP

   | For PMP exceptions when enabled, every instruction or data requests is
     filtered by the PMP which can possibly generated LOAD, STORE or FETCH exceptions.

 Handling
 --------